MARCHING COMPASSES (cont'd)

 The Internet Compass Museum doesn't possess any data concerning this company.
 Your help is needed.

-French Limited built a Verner's pattern compass called Mk VIII (see exhibit made by Ed.
+French Limited version of a Verner's pattern compass Mk VIII (see exhibit made by Ed.
 Koehn for a Verner's pattern Mk VII compass).

 (Click on pictures for enlarged view)